-School Assemblies
+School assemblies

-We hold assemblies, on a weekly basis, as a whole school and/or in key stage groups and try to use this time to offer a meaningful and thought-provoking experience.
+We hold assemblies, on a weekly basis in key stage groups and try to use this time to offer a meaningful and thought-provoking experience.
 Assemblies are designed to reflect the values of the school and to encourage the children to become better informed citizens.
 We hope that the children are both stimulated and challenged by some of the issues they are invited to consider and that they may, on occasions, be spurred on to take part in the many charitable causes we support.
 To reflect the diversity of our school community, speakers and materials for assemblies are drawn from a wide range of sources.
-We also hold class assemblies which parents / carers are invited to.
+We also hold KS2 class assemblies which families are invited to.